MrD4rkne/QueflityMVC/README.md

 - **.NET MVC**: Adheres to the Model-View-Controller (MVC) pattern, ensuring structured development and separation of concerns.
 - **Docker**: Utilized as the runtime environment, ensuring consistency and portability across different platforms.
-- **Clean Architecture**: Employs a repository-service pattern, enhancing maintainability and testability.
+- **Onion Architecture**: Employs a repository-service pattern, enhancing maintainability and testability.
 - **FluentValidation**: Used for both frontend and backend validation, simplifying the process and ensuring data integrity.
 - **Bogus**: Streamlines test data generation during development, aiding efficient testing and debugging.